- Acerca de CAC

 This weekend STEM event is designed to get Scouts BSA youth started on earning the prestigious NOVA Award and start learning STEM skills, such as Robotics, Welding, Engineering, Automotive Maintenance, and more.
 You can learn more by visiting this page.

-The Hornaday Award Weekend provides Scouts BSA youth a path toward earning Scouting’s highest conservation award, offering all 21 Hornaday-qualifying merit badges, Leave No Trace classes, and conservation project opportunities.
-You can learn more information by visiting our Hornaday Weekend page, located at this link.
+The Distinguished Conservation Service Award Weekend provides Scouts BSA youth a path toward earning Scouting’s highest conservation award, offering all qualifying merit badges, Leave No Trace classes, and conservation project opportunities.
+You can learn more information by visiting our DCSA Weekend page, located at this link.

-«Up and Away» Nova Award classes at iFLY (for Cub Scouts, STEM Scouts, and Scouts BSA)
+«Up and Away» Nova Award classes at iFLY (for all Scouts)

 Our council’s STEM NOVA committee has teamed up with iFLY to offer a fun way for your Scouts to work on the BSA’s “Up and Away” Nova Award.
 There is a version for members of Cub Scout Packs, STEM Scouts Labs, and Scouts BSA Troops.
 To learn more, visit this page.